 What does MFT stand for?

 MFT stands for Master File Table.
-It is also written $MFT on disk because, on NTFS, the dollar sign prefixes the names of metadata files.
+Written $MFT on disk because, on NTFS, the dollar sign prefixes the names of metadata files.

 What is the master file table used for?